 Shanhaijing (Classic of Mountains and Seas) records many ancient groups of people in Neolithic China.
 The five biggest were: Zhuan Xu, Di Jun, Huang Di, Yan Di and Shao Hao.
-These were not only the names of individuals, but also the names of groups who regarded them as common male ancestors.
+These were not only the names of groups of people, but also the names of individuals, who were regarded by many groups as common male ancestors.
 These groups used to live in the Pamirs Plateau, later spread to other places of China and built their unique ancient cultures during the Neolithic Age.
-Shanhaijing reveals Shao Hao's offspring worshipping bird totems, mastering the most advanced technologies during the Neolithic Age and playing the leading role in making the Yellow River Valley Cultural System the root of ancient Chinese civilization.
+The Shao Hao's offspring spread out from the west of the Qinghai Lake to the middle and lower reaches of the Yellow River and the Shandong Peninsula.
 Modern archaeological discoveries have revealed the authenticity of Shanhaijing's records.
+Shanhaijing's records and archaeological discoveries reveal that the Nü He People, one group of the Shao Hao People, was called Mother of Yue (moon), lived in the eastern Shandong Peninsula, held the most advanced science and technologies and built unique Jiaodong coastal and maritime cultures during the Neolithic Age.
+It is believed that the Nü He People were the funders of the earliest Neolithic Chinese astronomy, Calendar and Maritime Culture.
+The Nü He People were also the root of Chinese "He" Culture, which is the quintessence of Chinese Han Culture.

-Keywords: Shanhaijing; Neolithic China, Shao Hao, Dong-Yi Culture, Ancient Chinese Civilization
+Keywords: Shanhaijing; Neolithic China, Di Jun, the Great Yu, Erlitou, Ancient Chinese Civilization